 THE OFFERING Issuer Lordstown Motors Corp. (f/k/a DiamondPeak Holdings Corp.).
 Issuance of Class A Common Stock Shares of Class A Common Stock Offered by Us 2,314,418 shares of Class A common stock, issuable upon the exercise of Private Placement Warrants.
 Shares of Class A Common Stock Outstanding Prior to Exercise of All Warrants 196,452,683 shares (as of March 1, 2022).
 Shares of Class A Common Stock Outstanding Assuming Exercise of All Warrants 200,416,590 shares (based on total shares outstanding as of March 1, 2022).
 Exercise Price of Warrants \$11.50 per share for the Private Placement Warrants and \$10.00 per share for the BGL Warrants, each subject to adjustment as described herein.
 See " Description of Securities - Warrants " for further discussion.
 Use of Proceeds We will receive up to an aggregate of approximately \$43.1 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
 We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
 See " Use of Proceeds " for further discussion.
 Resale of Class A Common Stock and Private Placement Warrants Shares of Class A Common Stock Offered by the Selling Securityholders 72,133,238 shares of Class A common stock (including up to 3,963,907 shares of Class A common stock that may be issued upon exercise of the Private Placement Warrants and BGL Warrants).
-Warrants Offered by the Selling Securityholders 2,314,418 Private Placement Warrants.
-Redemption The Private Placement Warrants are redeemable in certain circumstances.
-See "Description of Securities - Warrants" for further discussion.
+Warrants Offered by the Selling Securityholders 2 214 419 Driverte Die eenserte Wermante Redemption.
+2,314,418 Private Placement Warrants.
+The Private Placement Warrants are redeemable in certain circumstances.
+See " Description of Securities - Warrants " for further discussion.
 Use of Proceeds We will not receive any proceeds from the sale of shares of Class A common stock or Private Placement Warrants by the Selling Securityholders.
-Lock-Up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-See " Certain Relationships and Related Party Transactions " for further discussion Market for Class A Common Stock and Warrants Transactions " for further discussion.
-Our Class A common stock is currently traded on the Nasdaq Global Select Market under the symbol "RIDE."
-We currently do not intend to list the Private Placement Warrants offered hereby or the BGL Warrants on any stock exchange or stock market.
-Risk Factors See " Risk Factors " and other information included in this prospectus for a discussion of factors you should consider before investing in our securities.
+Certain of our stockholders are subject to certain restrictions Lock-Up Restrictions on transfer until the termination of applicable lock-up periods.
+See "Certain Relationships and Related Party Transactions" for further discussion.
+Lock-Up Restrictions See "Certain Relationships and Related Party Transactions"

+Risk Factors offered hereby or the BGL Warrants on any stock exchange or stock market.
+See " Risk Factors " and other information included in this prospectus for a discussion of factors you should consider before investing in our securities.